-York Technical College once again exceeded the state average in licensure passage rates for all of its participating Allied Health programs.
-In addition, the Radiologic Tech, Medical Lab Tech, and dental Hygiene programs all had 100% of its graduates pass their respective licensing examinations.
+Licensure passage rates for the College's participating Allied Health programs remained competitive with the state averages.
+In addition, the Radiologic Tech and Medical Lab Tech had 100% of its graduates pass their respective licensing examinations.
 The College is continuing to produce highly qualified health care professionals to help fill the local and regional labor market shortages in these areas.

-7.1.2 CCSSE 2008 Benchmarks
+7.1.2 CCSSE 2009 Benchmarks

-For the most recent CCSSE survey, York

-Tech scored higher on four of the five

-benchmarks for student engagement than

-other two-year colleges participating in this

-national survey.
-The benchmarks that define

-student engagement are Active &

-Collaborative Learning, Student Effort,

-Academic Challenge, Student-Faculty

-Interaction, and Support for Learners.
-The

-College ranked particularly high in StudentFaculty interaction and Support for

-Learners, reflecting the College's

-commitment to its students' needs.
+For the most recent CCSSE survey, York Tech scored higher on three of the five benchmarks for student engagement than other two-year colleges participating in this national survey.
+The benchmarks that define student engagement are Active & Collaborative Learning, Student Effort, Academic Challenge, Student-Faculty Interaction, and Support for Learners.
+The College ranked particularly high in Student-Faculty interaction and Support for Learners, reflecting the College's commitment to its students' needs.

-7.1.3 CCSSE 04-08 Benchmarks
+7.1.3 CCSSE 04-09 Benchmarks

-The College has experienced an overall upward trend in its scores on the five benchmarks of student engagement over the past four years.
+The College has experienced an overall upward trend in its scores on the five benchmarks of student engagement over the past six years.
 These benchmarks were created on the basis of extensive research that identified good educational practices associated with high levels of student learning and retention.
 The College is committed to studying and improving the practices that comprise these benchmarks.